piersfinlayson/pet-ieee-loader/README.md

 - Supports machine language and BASIC programs
 - Loads programs 4x faster than using IEEE-488 disk drives
 - Suitable for embedding in development/testing workflows with real hardware
-- Small - fits into less than 1K of RAM
+- Small - program fits into less than 1K of space
+- Can be loaded into RAM, at any address, or into ROM
 - Easy to set up and configure with one-line `BASIC` commands
 - Data received using standard IEEE-488 protocols
 - Includes both loader program for the PET and sender program for linux using xum1541/pico1541 USB-IEEE-488 adapters